handflucht/docker-centos-ssh/README.md

 # General
-A simple CentOS running an SSH-server.
+Dockerized CentOS running a SSH-server.

-You can use this container e.g. as an target for ansible.
+You can use this container e.g. as a target for ansible.

 # Build